openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ./converter.py --all --output_dir my/output/directory
 ```
 >Note: models in intermediate format are placed to this directory too.

-The `--all` option can be replaced with other filter options to convert only
-a subset of models.
-See the "Shared options" section.

 By default, the script will produce models in every precision that is supported
 for conversion.
 To only produce models in a specific precision, use the `--precisions`